woobrendan/Jungle-Rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-Students are dropped into a pre-built app using a new Ruby language and asked to replicate real-world scenarios of adding features, fixing bugs and adding testing to an existing app.
+Students are dropped into a pre-built app using a new Ruby language and asked to replicate real-world scenarios such as adding features, fixing bugs and adding testing to an existing app.

 ## Creating & Completing Orders